Stamina Arcanist

 All About Crux

 Crux is a special resource the arcanist can use, and is a special gimmick that will let us generate lots of extra damage.
-Certain abilities will create a crux when used, and other abilities will use that crux to become more powerful.
+Certain abilities will create a crux when used, and other abilities will spend that crux to become more powerful.
 The crux you have will be shown by green triangle runes floating around your character; you can also download addons like Crux Counter to show your crux count in other ways

 You can hold up to three crux at once; you won’t be able to generate any more past this limit